List of speakers of the Oklahoma House of Representatives: Political realignment (2000–present)

 After the 2004 Presidential Election, the Republicans gained control of the House for the first time since 1921.
 The Republicans selected Todd Hiett to serve as the Speaker of the Oklahoma House of Representatives.
 Had the Democratic caucus retained the majority, Jari Askins could have become the first female Speaker of the Oklahoma House of Representatives.
 In 2006, Republican Speaker pro Tempore Susan Winchester was seen by many political observers as in line to become the first female speaker, but lost out to Representative Lance Cargill, a former Majority leader.

 Following the 2006 election, the Republicans retained the majority in the House for the first time in 82 years.
-They selected Lance Cargill to succeed Hiett as the Speaker.
+They selected Cargill to succeed Hiett as the Speaker.
 In 2008, Speaker Cargill resigned when he failed to properly address questions about his filing income and property taxes late and a campaign fundraising ethics investigation.
 Following Cargill's resignation as speaker in January 2008, Chris Benge was elected to succeed him.
-In 2010, Chris Benge was term-limited and therefore could not seek re-election.
+In 2010, Benge was term-limited and therefore could not seek re-election.
 Kris Steele succeeded Benge in 2011.

 In a ceremony on January 8, 2013, T.W.
 Shannon took the oath of office to be Oklahoma's first African-American Speaker of the House.
 He resigned as speaker on February 10, 2014 to run unsuccessfully for the U.S. Senate and was succeeded by Jeff W. Hickman.

+There have been at least four documented Native Speakers of the House: William A. Durant (Choctaw), William P. Willis (Kiowa), Larry E. Adair (Cherokee), and T.W.
+Shannon (Chickasaw).